Myddleware/myddleware/docs/admin_tasks.md

 git checkout origin/main -ft
 ```

-### Upgrading
+### Upgrade

+!> For security & compatibility reasons, please make sure your PHP version is 7.4+.
+Myddleware 3 is compatible with PHP 7.4 & 8.0.

-You can upgrade Myddleware with this command, which will run a series of jobs in the background :
+You can upgrade Myddleware to its latest version with this command, which will run a series of jobs in the background :

 ```
 php bin/console myddleware:upgrade --env=background
 ```

-### Upgrading (alternative)
+### Upgrade (alternative)

 If you encountered an issue during the upgrade you can do it step by step by following this tutorial instead.